gray311/VLM_Unlearned/README.md

 # VLM_Unlearned
-A Task of Fictitious Unlearning for VLMs
+A Task of Multi-Modal Unlearning for VLMs